Allis-Chalmers Model B: Description and production

-In the early 1930s, Allis-Chalmers tractor division manager Harry Merritt's study of farm census figures showed that, of the nearly seven million farms in America, some four million were of 100 acre or less.
+In the early 1930s, Allis-Chalmers tractor division manager Harry Merritt's study of farm census figures showed that-they have a lot of potential in the field and even in the yard, of the nearly seven million farms in America, some four million were of 100 acre or less.
 Furthermore, the million or so tractors used on American farms were generally unsuitably large for such acreage.
 Although the Fordson tractor and then the first-generation row-crop tractors, including the Farmall, Allis-Chalmers's own Model WC, and others, had been gaining significant market penetration and making mechanised agriculture ever more popular, Merritt concluded that there was a need for four million small, inexpensive tractors to fill the needs of the small farmers still using horses.

 In common with other tractors of the time, the Model B received a styled body, designed by industrial designer Brooks Stevens.

 The Model B was initially powered by a Waukesha 113 cuin four-cylinder engine, then from 1938 by an Allis-Chalmers 116.1 cuin engine.
 This was increased to 125.2 cuin in 1943, all with three-speed transmissions.
 The Model B was adapted for a variety of specialty crops, with variants including a high-clearance Asparagus Special and a narrow-track Potato Special.
 As a row-crop tractor the rear and wide front axles were adjustable.
 A standard tractor version, the IB, with fixed axles, was produced as an industrial tractor, often used as a mower.

 A total of 120,783 Model Bs were built at Allis-Chalmers factories in West Allis, Wisconsin and in Southampton, England.
 Selling price in 1958 was about $1,500.